Texas Caviar

 Salad Ingredients

-• Black beans are some of our favorite legumes but you can easily substitute them with another bean such as pinto or red beans.
-Again you can use canned to save some time.
+• Black beans are some of our favorite legumes, but you can easily substitute them with other beans, such as pinto or red beans.
+Again, you can use canned beans to save some time.

-• Corn can be fresh, canned, or frozen and adds a hint of sweetness.
+• Corn can be fresh, canned, or frozen, adding a hint of sweetness.

 • Avocado is not only heart-healthy but adds a delicious creaminess.

 • Red onion has a milder flavor than other onions and adds color and crunch.
-You can substitute fresh red onion with pickled red onions for a milder flavor and a little extra hit of acid.
+For a milder flavor and a little extra hint of acid, you can substitute fresh red onion with pickled red onions.

 • Scallions add another layer of onion flavor as well as a pop of freshness.